anatarist/spacehaven-modloader/README.md

 # Space Haven Mod Loader

-This is an unofficial modding tool for [Space Haven by Bug Byte](http://bugbyte.fi/spacehaven/), an early-alpha spaceship colony sim.
+This is an unofficial modding tool for [Space Haven by Bugbyte](http://bugbyte.fi/spacehaven/), an early-alpha spaceship colony sim.

-It is **not associated with BugByte or Space Haven in any way** other than that it makes some modding possible for the game.
+It is **not associated with Bugbyte or Space Haven in any way** other than that it makes some modding possible for the game.
 This tool is intended to be a sneak peek at what modding might be able to do, and in the future it will be replaced by official mod support.

 ## Getting Started